 Cloud Vulnerability DB

-When a Session Initiation Protocol (SIP) message routing framework (MRF) application layer gateway (ALG) profile is configured on a Message Routing virtual server, undisclosed requests can cause the Traffic Management Microkernel (TMM) to terminate.
-This vulnerability has been assigned CVE-2025-41433 and was disclosed on May 7, 2025 (NVD).
+A vulnerability identified as CVE-2025-41433 was disclosed on May 7, 2025, affecting F5 BIG-IP Virtual Edition systems.
+The issue occurs when a Session Initiation Protocol (SIP) message routing framework (MRF) application layer gateway (ALG) profile is configured on a Message Routing virtual server, where undisclosed requests can cause the Traffic Management Microkernel (TMM) to terminate (NVD, Wiz).

-The vulnerability affects the availability of the system by causing the Traffic Management Microkernel (TMM) to terminate when processing certain undisclosed requests.
-This can lead to service disruption (NVD).
+The vulnerability primarily affects system availability by causing the Traffic Management Microkernel (TMM) to terminate when processing certain undisclosed requests, which can result in service disruption (Wiz).

-Software versions which have reached End of Technical Support (EoTS) are not evaluated.
-Users should refer to F5 Networks' official security advisory for specific mitigation steps and affected versions (F5 Article).
+Software versions that have reached End of Technical Support (EoTS) are not evaluated for this vulnerability.
+Users are advised to refer to F5 Networks' official security advisory for specific mitigation steps and information about affected versions (NVD, Wiz).

 Source: This report was generated using AI